 From prior experimental work on ultimatum games and bargaining with complete information, it is reasonable to believe that 50-50 surplus-sharing is supported by fairness norms.
 But in our settings, where agents have incomplete information, it is not obvious a priori how they could possibly view a 50-50 split of the two most recent offers as a "fair" outcome.
 Our study demonstrates that this behavior can arise in a PBE, but such behavior does not actually represent an equal split of surplus between agents, and the equilibrium is far from unique.
 Thus, while split-the-difference behavior is compatible with a PBE, it is not uniquely predicted by it.
-As an alternative, we offer a new, robust-inference argument rationalizing split-the-difference behavior: the two most recent offers constitute bounds on potential surplus corresponding to the most optimistic inference that agents could make about one another when those inferences are based only on previous rejections and on the common knowledge that each agent is rational.
-Other explanations of split-the-difference behavior do not appear fully consistent with our findings.
+As an alternative, we offer a new argument rationalizing split-the-difference behavior: the two most recent offers constitute bounds on potential surplus corresponding to the most optimistic inference that agents could make about one another when those inferences are based only on previous rejections and on the common knowledge that each agent is rational.
+We offer several other possible explanations of the behavior.
+While we provide some possible theoretical explanations, we do not believe these hold the last word on the subject.
+Rather, we hope they may help put some structure on future theories.

-Our evidence suggests that the central role of fairness norms in popular press accounts of bargaining and laboratory experiments is empirically important in a wide range of real-world negotiations.
-We see this both as a promising window into the effects of behavioral economics in settings with information asymmetries, as well as a cautionary tale for estimation: models of bargaining that rely on traditional surplus maximization for identification may omit systematic behavioral patterns and yield biased parameters.
+Our evidence suggests that the central role of fairness norms in popular press accounts of bargaining and laboratory experiments is empirically important in a wide range of realworld negotiations.
+We see this both as a promising window into the effects of behavioral economics in settings with information asymmetries, as well as a cautionary tale for the estimation of structural bargaining models: the majority of the existing approaches to bring bargaining models to the data omit systematic behavioral patterns, which may result in biased estimates.
 Conversely, the counterfactual effects of policy changes on the outcomes of negotiations are also likely to be affected by these policies' interaction with agents' preference for split-the-difference offers.
-An interesting avenue for future research would be to explore the welfare implications of these norms, which may be feasible given the richness of many of these datasets.
+Interesting avenues for future research would be to explore the welfare implications of these norms, which may be feasible given the richness of many of the datasets in our analysis.